Mpanda, Tanzania: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types D and G. It's important that you choose the right type.
-A lot of adapters for sale now are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types D and G. Be sure to pick the necessary kind.
+A lot of adapters currently being sold are simply plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 What to do in Mpanda, Tanzania